solidi/hl-mods/workspace/redist/readme.txt

 How to Play:

 Start or join a Cold Ice server.
 You will spawn with fists and a randomly selected melee weapon.
 Don't forget you have an off-handed grapple hook and iron sights!
 (See below).
-Server and client options below will dedicate gameplay.
+Server and client options below will dictate gameplay.
 Then, have fun.

 If you dislike the "blue" theme, this mod has the optional to switch to real skins!
 (See below)